Automated Code Editing with Search-Generate-Modify: Results and Analysis

 \subsubsection{Experimental Setup}

-Following Jiang el al. ~\cite{jiang2023impact}'s findings that LLMs tend to outperform all the other DL-based repair-only models, here we choose OpenAI's Codex ~\cite{chen2021evaluating} (at zero-shot setting), one of the largest code generation models at the time of writing the paper.
-In particular, for bug fixing, we use Codex as our off-the-shelf code generation model and build the rest of the steps on top of it.
-Our motivation is to investigate, whether the search and modification steps can provide any additional benefits when using Codex.
+Following Jiang et al.'s~\cite{jiang2023impact} findings that Large Language Models (LLM) outperform all other DL-based repair-only models, we choose OpenAI's Codex (at zero-shot setting) \cite{chen2021evaluating}, one of the largest code generation models at the time of writing the paper, for bug fixing.
+Our goal is to investigate, even using LLM, whether incorporating search and modification steps provides additional benefits.

-To provide input to Codex, we design a prompt that combines code and natural language.
+To provide input to Codex \cite{chen2021evaluating}, we design a prompt that combines code and natural language.
 Our prompt is inspired by several previous works \cite{prenner2021automatic, joshi2022repair, fan2022improving}.
-The prompt consists of the following components (see Figure \ref{fig:prompt}):

-\begin{itemize}[leftmargin=*] \item \textit{Describing Task.} The comment at the beginning of the prompt (\enquote{fix the bug in the following method}) describes the task to be carried out by Codex.
+The prompt consists of the following components (see Figure \ref{fig:prompt}): (i) \textit{Describing Task.} Comment at the beginning of the prompt (\enquote{fix the bug in the following method}) describing Codex's task~\cite{chen2021evaluating}; (ii) The buggy code snippet is marked with a comment \enquote{buggy line is here}; (iii) \textit{Retrieved Patch.} The retrieved patch is augmented with comment \enquote{A possible patch for buggy line}; and (iv) \textit{Context.} The context before the buggy line is highlighted with a comment: \enquote{change the buggy line to fix the bug:}.